denoland/fresh/docs/faq.md

 ---
 description: |
-    We have colleted various questions you asked and combined them with our answers this FAQ.
+    We have collected various questions you asked and combined them with our answers this FAQ.
 ---